Skip to content

 KSail applies two independent firewall layers for Hetzner Talos clusters:

 2. Talos OS-level ingress firewall — Defense-in-depth at the node level, enabled by default (spec.provider.hetzner.ingressFirewall: Enabled).
 Blocks all ingress by default; opens only the ports required for each node role (control plane vs worker), restricted to the cluster subnet where appropriate.
+When allowedCidrs is set, the Kubernetes API and Talos API NetworkRuleConfig rules also restrict source IPs to those CIDRs.
 Disable with ingressFirewall: Disabled if you manage node-level firewall rules yourself.

 When spec.cluster.talos.schematicId is set, KSail manages a Hetzner Cloud snapshot image (instead of booting from the ISO) with the following lifecycle: